danscr/PulseWavesIO.jl/README.md

 If the timestamps are needed, use the function `RescalePulseTimestamps( pulses, header)` to obtain GPS weektime data from the raw data.
 Note that there is a difference between GPS time and UTC of about 18-19 seconds, depending on what time your data was captured (search for "leap seconds" to learn more).

+## Experimental functionality

+The folder `dev` contains two files named `workflow*.jl`.
+These were used to estimate plant area density from ALS data and go beyond the scope of reading PulseWaves files.

 ## Roadmap

 A goal of this project is to [register the implementation for PulseWaves with FileIO.jl](https://juliaio.github.io/FileIO.jl/stable/registering/) to make it available to users without any extra effort.